top of page

 PROTECT THE VOTE

-Tell your NJ legislators to pass the John Lewis Voter Empowerment Act
+Tell your NJ legislators to pass the John Lewis Voter Empowerment Act.

 Educate.
 Advocate.
 Empower.